Today we are going to learn how to use VLOOKUP to search for Fuzzy Match in Excel.

 The formula will be:

-Or you can use a cell reference in place of the original text too.
+- You can also use a cell reference in place of the original text too.
 Use the Ampersand (&) symbol to merge them into a single text.
 Like this:

 2. Fuzzy Match Using VBA